yggdrasil-network/yggdrasil-network.github.io/platform-linux.md

 - Should work with any kernel that includes `tun` and/or `tap`.
 - The maximum MTU size supported on Linux is 65535.

-## Debian
+## Debian, Ubuntu, elementaryOS

 Debian binary packages exist to simplify the installation of Yggdrasil.
-These will also work on any Debian-based distribution such as elementaryOS.
+These will also work on any Debian-based distribution.

 ### From CircleCI